What is the Algorithm? Criteria and Characteristics of Algorithm

 • Pseudocode and flow chart are popular ways to represent an algorithm.

 1. Input: An algorithm should have zero or more but should be a finite number of inputs.
 We can also say that it is essential for any algorithm before starting.
-Input should be given to it initially before the Algorithm begins.
+Input should be given to the algorithm before the algorithm begins.

 2. Output: An algorithm must give at least one required result from the given set of input values.
-These output values are known as the solution to a problem.
+These output values are known as the solution to a problem based on the input provided.

 3. Definiteness: Each step must be clear, unambiguous, and precisely defined.